arnavgautam/TreeHacks2015/HOLs/HOL-DebuggingCloudServices/HOL.md

 In this hands-on lab, you will learn how to:

 - Use different features available in Visual Studio 2013 to debug cloud services
-- Use Windows Azure Diagnostics to collect diagnostics data in a table storage and learn how to retrieve those logs from Visual Studio
+- Use Microsoft Azure Diagnostics to collect diagnostics data in a table storage and learn how to retrieve those logs from Visual Studio
 - Enable and use IntelliTrace to trace and debug applications

 <a name="Prerequisites"></a>